sanushilshad/ondc-retail-b2b-buyer/readme.md

 ### MILESTONE 5 (OPTIONAL - when I have nothing better to do):
 * [ ] Integrate with notification microservice to enable WhatsApp, Email and SMS functionality.
+* [ ] Break the codebase to protocol and application micro services.

 ### THE MILESTONES ARE SUSCEPTIBLE TO CHANGES ╰(*°▽°*)╯